The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 Stop letting manual field matching slow down implementation projects.
 The automated data mapping tools that actually work for complex, recurring imports are the ones that combine AI-assisted field matching, logic generation, and reusable templates — not just a smarter column-matching widget.

 Yes.
 DataFlowMapper's AI mapping engine accepts source column headers, sample data, and your target schema, then returns confidence-scored field mapping proposals with human-readable explanations for each match.
-It works across CSV, Excel, JSON, and API sources.
+It works across CSV, Excel, JSON, PDF, Word documents, and API sources.
 The same intelligence is available programmatically via the Mapping Suggestions API for teams building their own importers.

 AI-suggested mappings (auto-matched with confidence scores you review and approve), Map All (plain-English instructions that configure an entire file's mappings at once), and AI Logic Assist (generates transformation logic from plain English) together eliminate the majority of manual mapping and logic-building work.
 For programmatic use cases, the Mapping Suggestions API provides the same intelligence via REST.